Community Contribution Program

-Although this was the third year for the Community Contribution Program, the Covenant Health Knoxville Marathon and the Knoxville Track Club have a long-standing history of reinvesting in the community.
-From 2005 – 2016, $142,000 has been contributed to support projects such as mile markers for local city and county greenways, land acquisition and building trails in South Knoxville’s Urban Wilderness, and a golf cart to patrol and clean the greenways.
-An additional $28,431 has been given to the Patricia Neal Rehabilitation Center Innovative Recreation Cooperative, which encourages people with disabilities to pursue leisure and sports activities including hand cycling, which is one of the races in the Covenant Health Knoxville Marathon.
+Although 2020 was the seventh year for the Community Contribution Program, the Covenant Health Knoxville Marathon and the Knoxville Track Club have a long-standing history of reinvesting in the community.
+From 2005 – 2020, $190,500 has been contributed to support projects such as mile markers for local city and county greenways, land acquisition and building trails in South Knoxville’s Urban Wilderness, and a golf cart to patrol and clean the greenways.
+Past recipients include East Tennessee Children’s Hospital, Legacy Parks Foundation, Young-Williams Animal Center, Ijams Nature Center, YWCA of Knoxville and the Tennessee Valley, Knox County Schools, The Muse Knoxville, Knoxville Family Justice Center, Survivor Fitness Foundation, Tennessee Beauty Hunters, and Keep Knoxville Beautiful.
+An additional $49,581 has been given to the Patricia Neal Rehabilitation Center Innovative Recreation Cooperative, which encourages people with disabilities to pursue leisure and sports activities including hand cycling, which is one of the races in the Covenant Health Knoxville Marathon.

 In addition to our Community Contribution Program, we are proud to partner with the following charities for the Covenant Health Knoxville Marathon.

 Boys & Girls Club: We are proud to have supported the Boys and Girls Club of the Tennessee Valley since 2007.
 Extra medals and shirts are donated to the BGCTV for awards and prizes for the children.
-To learn more about them, please click this Boys and Girls Club.
+To learn more about them, please click below.